BlockchainCommons/Research/papers/bcr-2020-015-account.md

 ---

+### Abstract

+This BCR describes a data format that promotes standards-based sharing of [BIP44] account level xpubs and other information allowing devices to join wallets with little to no user interaction required.

+### Motivation

+A number of script types for both single and multisig have emerged, each with its own well known derivation path.
+Devices (especially hardware wallets) need to share the xpub at the correct derivation path for a particular script type in order to be successfully represented in most wallet software.

+In the absence of a standard, the burden of selecting the script type on the device falls to the user, requiring technical knowledge and made more difficult by the often limited display and input capabilities.
+For multisig wallets, this choice must be repeated correctly on each device.

+More commonly, a proprietary data format is used which bundles the information for several script types into a set, allowing the choice to be made once through the wallet software.
+The wallet software can then select the appropriate type from the set provided by the device.
+This BCR seeks to establish a standard format for creating this set using output descriptors [OD-IN-CORE] to share BIP44 account level data at standard derivations.

 ### Introduction

 [BIP44] "Multi-Account Hierarchy for Deterministic Wallets" is a widely used standard that defines a standardized hierarchy for deterministic wallets.